kigster/ruby-exercises/README.md

-## Ruby Interview Questions with Specs
+# Ruby Interview Questions with Solutions

+This is a collection of various interview questions with full or partial solutions.